 This all seems easy enough to confirm.
 Someone just needs to check with Williams.
 And if Isiah’s story is true, then the questions should shift back to Magic.
 Why would you be friendly and go out to dinner with someone that’s backstabbed you?
 Someone, according to MacMullan, “with whom your relationship was over many, many years ago.”

 When you hold Magic’s version of events up to the light of day and consider what his reasons might be for calling out Isiah almost two decades after the fact, you come back to one incontrovertible fact -- Magic is hawking a book.
-He’s selling his story and every good story needs a villain.
+He’s selling his story and every good story needs good guys and bad guys.
 When the Game Was Ours is supposed to be about Magic and Bird.
 But that’s old hat… Michigan State-Indiana State, Lakers-Celtics, series clinching sky hooks, we’ve heard it all before.
 What the story needed was a villain...

 November 11, 2009

 There were several of these Fruit of the Loom spots.
 Looking at them now, they're not very politically correct.
 What's with the stereotyping?
 Why does the black guy have to be the grapes?...
 What, a black man can't be an apple?...
 Or a lime?...
 Or a damn tangerine?...
 "Right on" my ass -- your underwear is racist!

 As for the fig newton commercial, I picture the guy thinking, "Four years at Yale Drama School and I'm dancing around in pantyhose, curly toed shoes and a freakin' fig costume."

 Commercials We Love - "You Will"

 Commercials We Love - "Terry Tate: Office Linebacker"